adivenxnataly/DisplayCalibration/README.md

  this is module version so install using Magisk app.

  *does not cause softbrick or bootloop.

+## Warning!
+ *do not downgrade the version, change the value manually in the directory:

+   /data/adb/modules/DisCal/service.sh

+  open the manual file with a text editor (with superuser permission), change the values, save, then reboot, done!

 ## Tested on
   - Android 11 - MIUI 12.5
   - Android 12 - MIUI 13